trumant/gemara/README.md

 #### Layer 2 Schema

-The SCI [Layer 2 Schema](./schemas/layer-2.cue) describes the machine-readable format of Layer 2 controls.
+The Gemara [Layer 2 Schema](./schemas/layer-2.cue) describes the machine-readable format of Layer 2 controls.

 The schema allows controls to be mapped to threats or Layer 1 controls by their unique identifiers.
 Threats may also be expressed in the schema, with mappings to the technology-specific capabilities which may be vulnerable to the threat.

-The SCI go module provides Layer 2 support for ingesting YAML and JSON documents that follow this schema.
+The Gemara go module provides Layer 2 support for ingesting YAML and JSON documents that follow this schema.

 The [cue](https://cuelang.org) CLI can be used to [validate YAML data](https://cuelang.org/docs/concept/how-cue-works-with-yaml/#validating-yaml-files-against-a-schema) containing a Layer 2 control catalog.